Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/NPCs/Ellery Woddlespin.md

 # Ellery Woddlespin
 Famous Weaponsmith

 A dwarf.
 Made the weapons that killed [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/Duessel Sarde\|Duessel Sarde]] during [[Reflections Campaign/Timeline - Reflections Campaign/214 CE - The Subjugation of Duessel Sarde\|214 CE - The Subjugation of Duessel Sarde]].

 Also made the [[Reflections Campaign/Encyclopedia - World of Reflections/Miscellaneous - Reflections Campaign/Space-Time Swords\|Space-Time Swords]].
+Forged [[Reflections Campaign/Encyclopedia - World of Reflections/Miscellaneous - Reflections Campaign/Spellcleaver\|Spellcleaver]], which was stolen from Ellery